graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 1. Open Explorer to the ineligible indexer's profile
 2. Check displayed pending rewards for active allocations
-3. Close allocation (will be denied rewards)
+3. Attempt to close the allocation (will revert with `Indexer not eligible for rewards`)
-4. Verify Explorer updates to reflect the actual outcome (zero rewards)
+4. Verify Explorer continues to show the allocation as active with its accruing rewards

 **Pass Criteria**:

-- Explorer does not display inflated or false pending rewards for ineligible indexers
+- Explorer's pending rewards match `getRewards` on-chain (the accruing, recoverable amount) — not inflated, not falsely zeroed
-- After allocation closure with denial, Explorer shows `0` indexing rewards for that allocation
+- The ineligible close attempt reverts; the allocation stays `Active` in Explorer
 - No discrepancy between on-chain state and Explorer display

 ---